tarantool/doc/doc/2.1/reference/reference_sql/sql.rst

 .. code-block:: sql

-   -- the simplest form
+   -- the simplest form:
    DELETE FROM t;
-   -- with a WHERE clause
+   -- with a WHERE clause:
    DELETE FROM t WHERE column2 = 6;

 .. _sql_replace: